 You can visit our recycler’s recycle hardware page, send an email to firstname.lastname@example.org or eRecycle@microsoft.com, or call 866-217-7329 and we will generate a postage-paid e-label for return to our contracted recycler.

-All our Microsoft Stores offer retail take-back of any electronics device turned in by customers.
+All our Microsoft Retail Stores offer take-back of selected electronic devices turned in by consumers.
 Learn more at www.microsoftstore.com/recycle.

 We want our employees to recycle responsibly too.
 For example, from 2010 to 2012, employees in Dublin, Ireland recycled 10,970 kilograms of their personal electrical and electronic waste items by bringing them into Microsoft where they were recycled as part of our “WEEE to Work” program.
 Employees find it much more convenient to drop off their e-waste on the way into the office rather than taking time out of their weekend to visit a local recycling point.